DataDog/integrations-core/gitlab/README.md

 See [metadata.csv][104] for a list of metrics provided by this integration.

 ### Events
-The Gitlab check does not include any event at this time.
+The Gitlab check does not include any events at this time.

 ### Service Checks
 The Gitlab check includes a readiness and a liveness service check.